The Value of Work Ethic for Your Child's Success

 Overindulging children instead of teaching them the value of earning what they receive is a big problem.
 It creates an unrealistic perception of life.
 Eventually our children will be adults—they will have to take care of themselves as well as their future families.
 If they don't learn the meaning of earning through practical and real experience as children, adulthood will hit them like a slap in the face.

-Our task is to teach our children the link between the desire to have privileges and possessions with a good work ethic.
+Our task is to teach our children the link between the desire to have privileges and possessions by learning the value of work ethic.

 The Relationship between a Worth Ethic and Future Success

 Psychotherapist and author on child development, Dr. Eileen Gallo, reports on an eye-opening Harvard study about just how critical work ethic is in a child's life.
 She writes:

 … the single biggest predictor of adult mental health was "the capacity to work learned in childhood"—in other words, the development of a work ethic.
 Men who Valliant described as "competent and industrious at age 14"—men who had developed a work ethic during the Industry Stage of development—were twice as likely to have warm relationships (both family and friendships), five times more likely to have well-paying jobs and 16 times less likely to have suffered significant unemployment.